andy1024/epaper-image-converter/README.md

 # epaper-image-converter
-experimental module to convert images from (and to) epaper header files
+Experimental module to convert images from (and to) epaper header files.

+It makes use of https://github.com/wemos/LOLIN_EPD_Library/ example header files, reading them as is, without any upfront conversion needed.